-Dr. Rodolfa stated that in some ways he agrees with Mr. Kahane, and that candidates seeking licensure need to be held accountable.
-Dr. Rodolfa asked how far the Board goes when they've already gone the extra mile to help trainees and supervisors.
-Dr. Rodolfa stated there should be some limit of what the Board needs to do in this situation, and applicants should have all received the Board's letter asking for clarification.
-Dr. Rodolfa stated that if 20-25% had not responded, perhaps the Board should reach out one more time.
-Dr. Rodolfa stated that this was an unfortunate situation, but that it highlighted the concern that supervisors are not doing what the regulations say, and that is problematic.
+20 Dr. Rodolfa stated that in some ways he agrees with Mr. Kahane, and that people moving into 21 the profession need to be held accountable.
+Dr. Rodolfa asked how far the Board goes when 22 they've already gone the extra mile to help trainees and supervisors.
+Dr. Rodolfa stated there 23 should be some limit of what the Board needs to do in this situation, and applicants should have 24 all gotten the letter.
+Dr. Rodolfa stated that if it's only 20-25% that hasn't responded, maybe the Board should try to reach out one more time.
+Dr. Rodolfa stated that this was an unfortunate 25 situation, but that it highlighted the concern that supervisors are not doing what the regulations 26 27 say, and that is problematic.
+28

-Dr. Linder-Crow stated that CPA is planning to require information about the supervision agreement form to be included in the supervision courses offered by CPA.
+29 Dr. Linder-Crow stated that CPA is planning, for those supervision courses that CPA offers 30 under APA approval, on requiring that this information be included in those courses.

-Dr. Charles Faltz asked if the Board could determine how many individuals did not respond to the Board's invitation to provide additional information.
+Dr. Charles Faltz asked if the Board could find out how many individuals did not respond that would be great.
 Dr. Faltz stated that he believes it was CPA's communication that prompted the flood of responses, and that the applicant's impression was that there wasn't any recourse.
 Dr. Faltz stated that CPA would be happy to send something out again if the Board identifies who hasn't responded.